-These brown sugar-balsamic pork chops are quick brined, grilled hot and fast, then basted with a flavorful glaze.
-This is the perfect quick and easy pork chop recipe to use for weeknight meals!
+These brown sugar-balsamic pork chops are quick brined, grilled hot and fast, then basted with a rich, flavorful glaze.
+This is the perfect quick and easy pork chop recipe for weeknight meals!
 All you need is a little time and four pork rib chops.

 What is a pork rib chop?

 Pork rib chops, also known as rib end cut, pork ribeye, or pork chop end cut, come from the lower loin section of the pig.
 They are one of the best pork chops you can buy.

 Rib chops contain a bone that runs alongside the eye of lean loin meat that includes a layer of fat on the outside.
 This fat extends up and sometimes around the outer portion of the chop.
 Depending on where these chops are processed, the bone piece will either jut out from the chop, resembling a bone-in ribeye steak, or cut shorter, giving them a compact appearance.

 These chops are great candidates for hot and fast cooking, like grilling or sear roasting on the oven.
 Because rib chops are mild in flavor, they lend themselves well to simple seasonings or more complex flavor profiles, like those offered by the glaze used in our brown sugar-balsamic pork chop recipe.
 It’s always a good idea to brine pork, and that includes pork chops.

 - Please see the recipe card below for in-depth recipe instructions.